Eddie Vedder

-Early life
+Early life and education

-Vedder was born Edward Louis Severson III in the Chicago suburb of Evanston, Illinois, on December 23, 1964, to Karen Lee Vedder and Edward Louis Severson Jr. His parents divorced in 1965 when Vedder was an infant.
-His mother soon remarried to a man named Peter Mueller.
+Vedder was born Edward Louis Severson III on December 23, 1964, in Evanston, Illinois, to Karen Lee Vedder and Edward Louis Severson Jr. His parents divorced in 1965 when Vedder was an infant.
+His mother soon married Peter Mueller.
 Vedder was raised believing that Mueller was his biological father, and he went by the name Edward Mueller for a time.
-Vedder's ancestry includes Norwegian (Severson) and Dutch, German, and Danish (Vedder).
+Vedder's ancestry includes Dutch, German, English, and Danish on his mother's side (Vedder) and Norwegian on his father's side (Severson).

 While living in Evanston, Vedder's family fostered seven younger children in a group home.
 In the mid-1970s, the family, including Vedder's three younger half-brothers, moved to San Diego County, California.
-It was at this point that Vedder, who received a guitar from his mother on his 12th birthday, began turning to music (as well as surfing) as a source of comfort.
-He particularly found solace in The Who's 1973 album, Quadrophenia.
-He said, "When I was around 15 or 16...
-I was all alone—except for music."
+Vedder received a guitar from his mother on his 12th birthday, and began turning to music and surfing as a source of comfort.
+He especially found solace in The Who's 1973 album, Quadrophenia.
+He said, "When I was around 15 or 16...I was all alone—except for music."
 His mother and Mueller divorced when Vedder was in his late teens.
-His mother and brothers moved back to the Chicago area, but Vedder remained with his stepfather in California so he would not have to change schools.
+His mother and brothers moved back to the Chicago area, but Vedder remained with his stepfather in California so he did not have to change schools.

-After the divorce, Vedder learned the truth about his parentage: Mueller was really his stepfather.
-Vedder had met his biological father briefly as a child, but had believed that Severson was merely an old friend of his parents.
+After the divorce, Vedder learned the truth about his parentage and that Mueller was really his stepfather, not his father, an incident that later inspired the song "Alive".
+Vedder met his biological father briefly as a child, but was led to believe that Severson was merely an old friend of his parents.
 By the time Vedder learned the truth, Severson had died of multiple sclerosis.
-During his senior year at San Dieguito High School, Vedder moved out to live in an apartment, supporting himself with a nightly job at a drug store in Encinitas.
+During his senior year at San Dieguito High School, Vedder moved out to live in an apartment and supported himself with a nightly job at a drug store in Encinitas.
 Because of the pressure of work and school, Vedder dropped out of high school.
-He joined the rest of his family in Chicago, and at this time he changed his name to Vedder, his mother's maiden name.
+He joined the rest of his family in the Chicago area, and changed his last name to Vedder, his mother's maiden name.

+In the early 1980s, while working as a waiter, Vedder earned his high school GED from Oakton Community College.

+Career

-In the early 1980s, while working as a waiter, Eddie earned his high school GED, and briefly attended a community college near Chicago.
-In 1984, Vedder returned to San Diego, with his girlfriend Beth Liebling and his friend Frank.
-He kept busy recording demo tapes at his home and working various jobs, including a position as a contracted security guard at the La Valencia Hotel in La Jolla.
+In 1984, Vedder returned to San Diego with his girlfriend Beth Liebling and his friend Frank.
+While living in the San Diego area, Vedder recorded demo tapes at his home and worked various jobs, including as a contracted security guard at the La Valencia Hotel in La Jolla.
 Vedder had several stints in San Diego area bands, including Surf and Destroy and the Butts.
 One of those bands, called Indian Style, included future Rage Against the Machine and Audioslave drummer Brad Wilk.

-In 1988, Vedder became the vocalist for San Diego progressive funk rock band Bad Radio.
-The band's original incarnation was influenced by Duran Duran; however, after Vedder joined, the band moved on to a more alternative rock sound influenced by the Red Hot Chili Peppers.
+In 1988, Vedder became the vocalist for Bad Radio, a San Diego–based progressive funk rock band.
+The band's original incarnation was influenced by Duran Duran; however, after Vedder joined, the band moved to a more alternative rock sound influenced in part by the Red Hot Chili Peppers.